 While all T-Servers support the ISCC/COF feature using the ANI and/or OtherDN attributes, only a few support this feature using the NetworkCallID attribute.
-Table 4 shows the switches that provide the NetworkCallID of a call.
+Table 4 shows the T-Server types that provide the NetworkCallID of a call.